 Q3: Can dried strawberries be rehydrated?

-Q4: What is the difference between freeze-dried and oven-dried strawberries?
+Q4: What’s the difference between freeze-dried and oven-dried?

 Oven Dried Strawberries